 We take great pride in providing quality products and services and outstanding customer service.
 Many companies make this claim.
 Here is how we achieve it:

 - Experience.
-We've repaired 1000's of iPhones, iPads, and iPods and we're good at it.
+We've repaired 1000's of devices and we're good at it.
 Don't take our word for it, see what customers say about us.

 - We stock all parts.
 This allows us to service mail-in repairs in under 24 hours and most in-person customers in 45 minutes or less.